Community Education and Outreach

 Community Events

-We share information about the wildlife we help to preserve and protect and the work of our three national wildlife refuges, provide engaging activities for keiki and families, recruit volunteers, solicit donations and share the story of our three amazing national wildlife refuges.
+We also connect with our community by providing engaging activities for keiki and families, recruiting volunteers, building a community of supporters and sharing the story of our three amazing national wildlife refuges.